robelasefa/pydemy/README.md

 # Pydemy

 Pydemy provides a convenient way to interact with the Udemy Affiliate API from your Python applications.
-You can use Pydemy to search for courses, retrieve course details, and fetch reviews, among other functionalities offered by the API.
+You can use Pydemy to search for courses, retrieve course details, fetch reviews, and potentially explore other functionalities offered by the API.

 ## Main Features